20481A5450/README/README.md

 - Implements smooth transitions/animations throughout the application using libraries like Framer Motion, GSAP, or similar.
 - Uses animations for page transitions, hover effects on product thumbnails, and other areas to enhance user experience.

-## Bonus Features (Optional)

-- Responsive design for mobile and tablet devices.
-- User authentication and persistent cart/wishlist storage using local storage or backend services.
-- Incorporation of advanced animations such as parallax scrolling and interactive elements.

 ## How to Run the Project